edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 -   **Collection:** A [collection](#collections) represents the segment(s) of your network that will be scanned for vulnerabilities.
 -   **Assets:** Your assets consist of hostnames, IP addresses, GitHub repositories, and Snyk instances.
 There are two methods for registering an asset.
-    -   An asset is registered for each hostname, IP address, and GitHub repository defined as a seed.
+    -   An asset is registered for each hostname, IP address, GitHub repository, and Snyk instance defined as a seed.
     -   {{ PRODUCT }} uses seeds to determine which network segments will be scanned.
 Each hostname and IP address identified through this scan is also registered as an asset.
 -   **Exposures:** By default, {{ PRODUCT }} scans your network for:
     -   Common Vulnerabilities and Exposures (CVE).
 A CVE represents a known security vulnerability or exposure for a software package.